oreillymedia/presentation-template/README.md

 * A brief bio and photograph
 * A brief list of topics covered in the talk

+You can also create supplementary CSS files and apply them just to this index file, so that they don't affect your presentation.
+Just add links to these CSS files in the head of the index.html file.

 ## Build the presentation

 You build an Atlas presentation just like you build a book: